woozway/LC/README.md

 # leetcode-drafting
-problem solving of leetcode in python3
+trial and error of leetcode problemsets in py3

 for reference: https://leetcode.com/problemset/all/